AhmedMagedev/solid-payroll/docs/EMPLOYEE_UPLOAD_GUIDE.md

 Once employees are uploaded with device IDs:
 - Device IDs link employees to attendance records
 - Attendance uploads will automatically match to employees
-- Payroll calculations use the uploaded daily rates and payment basis
+- Payroll calculations use the uploaded Hourly Rates and payment basis

 ## Best Practices